keyboard_arrow_up

 Applications of Industrial Ceramics

-Industries that rely on ceramic parts and products include aerospace, automotive, military and defense, medicine and healthcare, power generation, refractory, industrial, food processing, chemical, and construction.
+Industries that depend on ceramic components and products include aerospace, automotive, military and defense, medicine and healthcare, power generation, refractory applications, general industrial sectors, food processing, chemical processing, and construction.
+Each of these industries relies on ceramics for their unique properties, such as high-temperature resistance, wear resistance, and superior insulation capabilities.

 Ceramic Manufacturing Products

-Ceramic products can be broken up into four main categories: structural ceramics, refractories, whitewares, and technical ceramics (also known as engineering ceramics or advanced ceramics).
+Ceramic products are broadly categorized into four primary groups: structural ceramics, refractories, whitewares, and technical ceramics—also referred to as engineering ceramics or advanced ceramics.

 History of Ceramic Manufacturing